Becoming a parent brings joy and change.

 Remember to keep the lines of communication open about your sex life, as well as other issues.
 Talking it out can solve problems and bring you closer emotionally.
 If you have questions or concerns, discuss them with your doctor.
 Your doctor will be able to give you advice and tell you if there are any medical reasons not to have sex during your pregnancy.

-There are some decisions you will have to make regarding your childbirth, including where to deliver your baby.
+There are some decisions you will have to make regarding your childbirth — including where to deliver your baby.
 Depending on where you live, you might be able to deliver at a hospital, a birthing center, or in your home.
-If you want to deliver at a hospital, find out if your doctor delivers babies at the hospital on your insurance plan.
+Check with your insurance plan to learn about which hospitals and types of delivery are covered.

 Visit the hospital before you give birth to get familiar with it and avoid misunderstandings: